American Sign Language Teachers Association

-Membership in the Association shall be open to teachers of ASL and/or Deaf Studies and other interested individuals.
+Section 1 Membership Categories.
+Membership in ASLTA shall be open to teachers of ASL, Deaf Studies, and other interested persons.
 There shall be five categories of membership.
-Members in good standing shall pay dues according to appropriate categories of membership on an annual basis.
+Members in good standing have paid the appropriate dues according to their membership category on an annual basis.

-- Associate Member An associate member who is a member in good standing and is not ASLTA-certified as a teacher of ASL and / or Deaf Studies shall have voting privileges in all matters of the Association except evaluation and certification.
+- Associate Member: An associate member is a member in good standing who is not certified as a teacher of ASL and / or Deaf Studies.
+Associate members shall have voting privileges in all matters of the organization except evaluation and certification.

-- Institutional Member Educational institutions, agencies, corporations, and other associations which support the mission of the Association may choose to join as an institutional member.
-Institutional members shall not have voting privileges.
-One designated person shall receive the Association’s newsletter and other pertinent mailings.
-In addition, the institutional member will be so noted in membership directories or other listings of the membership of the Association.
+- Institutional Member: Institutions, agencies, corporations, and other associations which support the mission of the ASLTA may join as an institutional member.
+Institutional members do not have voting privileges.
+One designated person will receive the Association’s newsletter and other pertinent mailings and the institutional member will be so noted in membership directories or other listings of the membership of the Association.

-- Honorary Member Those individuals or organizations who are honorary members recognized by the Association for their contributions to the mission of the Association shall not have voting privileges.
-Honorary members shall receive the Association’s newsletter and pertinent mailings.
-Furthermore, honorary members shall receive an embossed certificate in recognition of their contributions to the Association.
-Since honorary membership is a lifetime designation, honorary members shall pay no annual dues.
+- Honorary Member: Honorary members are individuals or organizations that have been recognized by the Association for their contributions to the mission of the Association.
+Honorary members do not have voting privileges.
+Honorary members receive the Association’s newsletter and pertinent mailings and an embossed certificate recognizing them as an Honorary member of the Association.
+No annual dues are assessed to Honorary members.
+Honorary membership is a lifetime designation.

 ARTICLE IV – MEETINGS

-General business meetings of the membership shall be held biennially during odd numbered years at a location and date to be determined by the Board of Directors of the Association.
+Section 1 General Meetings.
+General meetings of the membership shall be held biennially during even numbered years at a location and date to be determined by the Board of Directors.

+Section 2 Quorum.
 For the purpose of conducting meetings, at least twenty-five (25) voting members in good standing shall constitute a quorum.
-For those issues involving the ASLTA Certification System, only members (at least 25 members holding ASLTA teacher certification in good standing) shall vote (please refer to Article III, Section 1 and 2).
+For issues involving the ASLTA Evaluation & Certification System, only members holding ASLTA certification may vote and at least twenty-five (25) voting members in good standing holding certification shall constitute a quorum (See Article III, Section 1.2).

+Section 3 Special Meetings of the Membership.
 In absence of a quorum, the President or at least four (4) Board members may call a special meeting of the membership.
-Motions made at a special meeting shall be non-binding and referred to the Board of Directors for further action.
-The Board of Directors, at its discretion, may defer action on motions until the next General Meeting with a quorum, refer motions to an appropriate committee for disposition, or conduct a mail referendum vote to determine consensus of the membership for selected motions made while in a Special Meeting.
+Motions made at a special meeting are non-binding and are referred to the Board of Directors for further action.
+The Board of Directors, at its discretion, may defer action on motions until the next General Meeting with quorum, refer motions to an appropriate committee for disposition or conduct a mail referendum vote to determine consensus of the membership for selected motions made while in a Special Meeting.

+Section 4 Board of Directors Meetings.
 The Board of Directors shall meet at least once annually.
-Special meetings of the Board may be called by the President if necessary.
+Special meetings of the Board may be called by the President.

+Section 5 Parliamentarian.
 The President, at his / her discretion, may appoint a Parliamentarian to advise the organization on parliamentary procedures.

 ARTICLE V – BOARD of DIRECTORS